seb-oss/green/libs/core/README.md

 // This custom `html` template literal tag from Green Core extends the default `lit-html` tag to handle element version scoping. import { html } from '@sebgroup/green-core/scoping'

-// Trtansitional styles applies the current 2016 design language to the components import { registerTransitionalStyles } from '@sebgroup/green-core/transitional-styles'
+// Transitional styles applies the current 2016 design language to the components import * as ButtonStyles from '@sebgroup/green-core/components/button/button.trans.styles.js'

 // Import the components that you need import '@sebgroup/green-core/components/button/index.js'